 Before we finish up, it is important to know where NOT to use wood ash around your home and homestead.

-Remember not all plants are created equal, so double check before you dump.
+Remember, not all plants are created equal, so double-check before you dump.

 Do not use wood ash on Azaleas, Gardenias, peppers, Blueberries, or other acid-loving plants.
-Remember wood ash is used to neutralize acidic soil so keep it away from any plants that prefer acidic soil.
+Remember, wood ash is used to neutralize acidic soil, so keep it away from any plants that prefer acidic soil.

 You should also refrain from using wood ash in your garden where you plan to plant potatoes.
-This may encourage potato scab and therefore is not recommended.

 MY TOP TOOLS FOR WORKING WITH WOOD ASH